farhanT23/PHP-Learning/laravelLearning.md

 For example, you may use the ```command``` method to schedule an Artisan command using either the command's name or class.When scheduling Artisan commands using the command's class name, you may pass an array of additional command-line arguments that should be provided to the command when it is invoked:

 **Important link** : [Scroll down to the link](https://laravel.com/docs/12.x/scheduling#day-constraints)

+# Extra Notes:

+### OAuth:
+OAuth is an open standard for authorization that allows users to grant third-party applications access to their data on another website without revealing their username or password.
+It acts as an intermediary, enabling applications to access specific user information while keeping the user's credentials secure.

+### Sanctum:
+ Sanctum is a simple package you may use to issue API tokens to your users without the complication of OAuth.
+This feature is inspired by GitHub and other applications which issue "personal access tokens".
+For example, imagine the "account settings" of your application has a screen where a user may generate an API token for their account.
+You may use Sanctum to generate and manage those tokens.
+These tokens typically have a very long expiration time (years), but may be manually revoked by the user anytime.